wonjong2/Wonjong_Portfolio/README.md

 ## Usage

-- when the user clicks one of the links in the navigation, then the UI scrolls to the corresponding section.
+- When the user clicks one of the links in the navigation, then the UI scrolls to the corresponding section.
 - When the user clicks one of the images in the Work section, then user is taken to that deployed application.

 Please see the screenshots of the layout change on this Website.